SignPath

 In order to perform hash-based signing with the Crypto Providers, perform the following steps in the SignPath UI:

-2. Create an dedicated CI User (recommended) or generate an API Token for your own Interactive User and remember the API token.
+2. Create an dedicated CI User (recommended) or generate an API Token for your own Interactive User

 Sign up for news and special offers